design-first/system-runtime/README.md

 ## Documentation

-There is a generated [documentation](/doc/index.html) of monoco core APIs.
+There is a generated documentation of monoco core APIs on the /doc/ directory.
 This documentation is only usefull for using monoco core APIs in your code (via **Dependency Injection** on monoco behaviors).

 For more documentations, go to [monoco website](http://monoco.io/doc/index.html).